 Check out of your cabin early this morning and disembark in Chongqing.
 Take a tour around Ciqikou, a centre of cobbled streets and porcelain wares.
-Continue your journey driving 4-5 hours to Chengdu and dine on a delicious Sichuanese meal.
-This evening, there is an optional Sichuan Opera show (time permitting, payable locally).
+Continue your journey driving 4-5 hours to Chengdu for a typical Sichuanese meal.

 Ciqikou - Known colloquially as 'Little Chongqing' and the 'Porcelain Port', Ciqikou dates back to the Ming Dynasty and has maintained its original appearance.
 Lined with shops selling delicious snacks, Ming-style trinkets and Chinese curios, Ciqikou is a fun way to spend a morning and is a must-see in Chongqing.